Indonesia's Worsening Problem With Fake News

 The problem first drew significant attention during Indonesia’s 2014 presidential election, in which Jokowi — Ahok’s predecessor as Jakarta’s top official — was a candidate.
 During electioneering, Jokowi was the constant target of a smear campaign that falsely claimed he was, among other things, the child of Indonesian Communist Party members, of Chinese descent, and a Christian.
 (He was forced to make his marriage certificate public to quell the rumors.)

 Now, the creators of fake news are targeting Ahok, who was deputy governor of Indonesia’s sprawling capital under Jokowi.
-Ahok succeed his boss in the governorship and, backed by Jokowi’s party, is now seeking his own mandate in the gubernatorial election next year.
-His candidacy is alarming to hard-liners who, insisting that Indonesia’s top jobs be filled Muslims only, want to quash any chances Ahok may have of following Jokowi into the national arena.
+Ahok succeeded his boss in the governorship and, backed by Jokowi’s party, is now seeking his own mandate in the gubernatorial election next year, competing with two other rivals, including former President Susilo Bambang Yudhoyono’s son.
+Ahok’s candidacy is opposed by hard-liners who, insisting that Indonesia’s top jobs be filled Muslims only, want to quash any chances Ahok may have of following Jokowi into the national arena.

 An edited video and transcript of a campaign speech Ahok made in September, uploaded onto Facebook, went viral and led to ultra-conservative Muslims accusing him of denigrating the Quran.
-(Ahok suggested in the speech that hardliners who cited a Quranic verse to support their position that non-Muslims shouldn’t hold high office were misleading voters.
+(Ahok suggested in the speech that hard-liners who cited a Quranic verse to support their position that non-Muslims shouldn’t hold high office were misleading voters.
 His exact words were: “Ladies and gentlemen, you don’t have to vote for me — because you’ve been lied to by those using [the Quran’s] Surah al-Maidah verse 51.”)

 Three massive demonstrations resulted, bringing tens of thousands of people to the streets of Jakarta, demanding that Ahok be jailed.
 He was subsequently put in the dock.